it-academy-svhec/intro-to-programming/primers/python/Python 4.7 Primer.md

 handler()
 ```

-**📝 Try it!**
+📝 **Try it!**
 - Write a function that raises an exception and catch it in a separate function.

+💡 **Tip:** Functions can handle their own errors!

 ---

 ## 🚀 Challenge Activity!

 - Create a program that:
-  - Asks the user to input two numbers.
+  - Asks the user to enter their age.
+  - Converts the input to an integer.
-  - Catches `ValueError` if the input is not a number.
+  - If the input is not a number, catch `ValueError` and print an error message.
-  - Catches `ZeroDivisionError` if the user tries to divide by zero.
-  - Print a success message if no exceptions occur.
+  - If the age is negative, raise your own `ValueError` with a custom message like *"Age cannot be negative!"*.
+  - If everything is correct, print: *"You are X years old!"*

+Bonus:
+- Wrap the logic in a function, and call the function inside a `try-except` block to practice propagating exceptions.